Rafostar/gst-rec/README.md

 gst-rec --ignore-config --show-config > ~/.config/gst-rec.json
 ```

-Default configuration can be overwritten by `~/.config/gst-rec.json` config file.

-Run `gst-rec --help` for list of all available options.
+Run `gst-rec --help` for a list of all available options.

 ## Donation
 If you like my work please support it by buying me a cup of coffee :grin: